aniekannu/myRetail/README.md

 - MongoDB

 ## App Design
 The application is setup to validate every product id that is provided to its endpoints against Redsky Product Catalog.
-Afterwards, it also checks the mongoDB database for a product id match before any one of the 4 CRUD operations are performed.
-Ultimately, a response entity is returned to the calling client, along with a Http status response code that indicates the outcome of the operation.
+Afterwards, it checks a specified mongoDB database for a product id match before any one of the 4 CRUD operations are performed.
+Ultimately, a response entity is returned to the calling client, along with a HTTP status response code that indicates the outcome of the operation.

 ## Notable Class Objects
 - Redsky Catalog response body is bound to the CatalogProduct class